 Tips Using Yeast

 Yeast is basically used in baking bread versus baked desserts; when making desserts, leavening agents such as baking soda and baking powder are used, or sometimes self-rising flour.
-However, there are a few dessert recipes that call for yeast such as Christmas breads and sweet rolls.
+However, there are a few dessert recipes that call for yeast such as Christmas breads, sweet rolls, and bee sting cake.

 If you are unsure if your yeast is still alive, you can easily test it.
 Pour about 1/2 cup lukewarm water into a bowl and sprinkle over the yeast along with a pinch of sugar.
 Stir, and let sit for a few minutes; if it completely dissolves and the liquid bubbles, it means the yeast is active.